NHSDigital/nhs-notify-web-cms/docs/pages/pricing-and-commercial/charges-and-how-to-pay.md

 redirect_from: /pricing-and-commercial/how-to-pay
 ---

-This page includes our payment terms and guidance on how to pay.

-## Payment terms

-The payment terms document is a financial agreement that sets out our charges and rules.
-It forms part of your wider connection agreement with NHS England.

-We'll send the payment terms to you to sign digitally via DocuSign during onboarding.
-You must sign this document and set up the payment process before you can go live.

-The <a href="/assets/commercialdocs/Payment%20terms%20NHS%20Notify%20-%20December%202025.pdf" target="_blank">payment terms (blank version)</a> are available for you to read beforehand.

-## How charges and payment work
+## How charges work

-We charge based on the volume of messages you send, specifically letters and text messages.
-These charges cover the direct costs of providing the service.
+We charge based on the number of messages you send, specifically letters and text messages.

+These charges cover the direct costs of running the service.

-### Charging rules
+## Charging rules

-As detailed in the payment terms, the following rules apply:
+As detailed in the [memorandum of understanding and payment terms]({% link pages/pricing-and-commercial/charges-and-how-to-pay.md %}), the following rules apply:

-- charges apply from the financial year 2025 to 2026 and onwards, until we send you an updated agreement
+- charges start from your service start date, or 1 August 2025 (whichever is later), as shown in your memorandum of understanding
-- we'll add VAT to your invoices - all prices listed in the payment terms and on our website exclude VAT
+- prices on our website do not include VAT – we'll add VAT where it applies
-- we'll notify you before we introduce any price increases (for example, postal tariff changes)
+- we may change prices or add new channels in future – these will automatically apply and we'll give notice where we can
-- you must not add any margin or fees when charging any end user organisations - you can only pass on our costs
+- you must not add extra margins or fees when charging any end user organisations – you can only pass on our costs

-### Payment process
+## How to pay

-The process starts once you've signed the payment terms.
+Once you've signed the payment terms:

 1. Send a purchase order (PO) to <england.nhsnotifyinvoicing@nhs.net>.
-Raise the PO based on your total expected annual charge per message channel.
+Raise the PO based on your total expected annual charge across all message channels.
 2. Charges will apply from your 'service commencement’ date, which we'll confirm with you.
-3. We'll provide monthly estimates of your charges within 20 days of the last day of the month.
-4. We raise invoices every financial quarter in arrears through NHS Shared Business Services.
+3. We raise invoices monthly in arrears through NHS Shared Business Services.
-5. You must pay invoices within 30 days.
+4. You must pay invoices within 30 days.

 If you have any queries about the value of invoices, email <england.nhsnotifyinvoicing@nhs.net> within 3 months of when you received the invoice.